hoodiecrow/ConsTcl/README.md

 ### Numbers

-The word `computer' suggests to numerical calculations.
+The word `computer' suggests numerical calculations.
 A programming language is almost no use if it doesn't support arithmetic.
 Scheme has a rich numerical library and many number types that support advanced calculations.

 I have only implemented a bare-bones version of Scheme's numerical library, though.
 The following is a reasonably complete framework for operations on integers and floating-point numbers.
 No rationals, no complex numbers, no gcd or lcm.